 - Minimum 3 IP addresses per plan

-- Modern hardware, spec'd and maintained in house
+- Modern hardware, built and maintained in house

-- 24/7 expedited support from the dedicated team
+- 24/7 expedited support from a dedicated team

 - Get started on Bluehost now.